jplusplus/themigrantsfiles.com/src/articles/the-money-trails.md

 ### The high costs of deportation

 For some reason, the largest single cost stemming from Europe’s closed immigration policy has been off the radar, until now.
 It isn’t hardware, nor is it software.
 It’s bureaucracy.
 Red tape is very expensive.
-Since 2000, the 28 EU member states plus Norway, Switzerland and Iceland have deported millions of people.
+Since 2000, the 28 EU member states plus Norway, Liechtenstein, Switzerland and Iceland have deported millions of people.
 This has cost an enormous sum, at least 11.3 billion euro.

 Various attempts have been made to measure the total costs of Europe’s asylum policies, but none has been made to assess the costs of deportations at the European level.
 Parliamentary committees in France and Italy tried to determine the costs of deportations.
 Their estimates were two to four times higher than those offered by the police.